miruku-39percent/project_forcescape/README.md

-This is a FORK PROJECT.It created by @nikethai originally.thx him.
+This is a FORK PROJECT.Created by @nikethai originally.thx him.
+Inseted sth to let she work.